This post may contain affiliate links. Please read our disclosure for more information.

 The Palm Beach Ferry travels to and from Palm Beach, Ettalong and Wagstaffe.

 Eight to ten ferries make the trip seven days a week.
-The trip takes about half an hour... amazingly quick considering that driving takes over an hour.
+The journey takes about half an hour... amazingly quick considering that driving takes over an hour.

 Read more: things to do in Ettalong